sign for the admissions office at a college

 Parents navigating college applications often feel like everything comes down to one final deadline.
 But not every school follows the high-pressure “apply-by-November-or-else” model.
 Enter rolling admissions, a more flexible application process that can benefit your student, as long as you understand how to take advantage of it.

-Definition: Rolling admissions is a college application system in which schools review applications as they’re submitted and make decisions on a first-come, first-served basis until all spots are filled.
+Definition: The rolling admissions process is a college application system in which schools review applications as they’re submitted and make decisions on a first-come, first-served basis until all spots are filled.

-How Is Rolling Admissions Different From Early Action, Early Decision, or Regular Decision?
+Rolling Admission vs. Early Action, Early Decision, and Regular Decision

 Most families are familiar with Early Action (EA), Early Decision (ED), and Regular Decision (RD).
 With these hard-deadline options, university admissions reviews all applications (or a particular batch of them) together and responses arrive months later.
 Schools with rolling admissions break that pattern.